Stress

 Consult a healthcare provider if you experience any of the following:

-- Stress affects your daily functioning
+- Stress significantly affects your daily functioning

-- You're using unhealthy coping mechanisms
+- You're using unhealthy coping mechanisms (alcohol, drugs, overeating)

-- You have physical symptoms from stress
+- You have persistent physical symptoms from stress

-- Stress is causing relationship problems
+- Stress is damaging your relationships

-- You feel unable to cope
+- You feel unable to cope or overwhelmed

 Talk to a Healthcare Provider